Champii/dotfiles/README.md

       - Escaped string, char and Nested string, and allow spaces.
 Basically dont do anything to it (maybe let the lexer take care of that ?)
       - Deconstruct function arguments declaration
       - Fix fmt indent and multiline struct instance
+      - Create a TypePath like IdentifierPath
+      - Add struct pattern matching  and Add enum struct-like pattern matching

     - Low priority list:
       - Auto export current item `< struct Foo`